Accepted Student FAQ

 - View results at Application Station.

 If you did not order and pay for your drug screen at Application Station before having the tests run, then the results will not be logged accordingly on the website for us to access.
 You need to log into Application Station, under the ******SCREEN code.
 Then create a username/password (if you haven’t done so previously) or click the “Returning” side of the application and enter your previously created username/password.
 Pay for and order the drug screen.
-Once you do so, please email me (Dr. Fox) and I will send my representative an email so they can link your drug screen results with your application and transfer the results to PCSP.
+Once you do so, please email the Director of Admissions and we will send our representative an email so they can link your drug screen results with your application and transfer the results to PCSP.
 If you have additional questions, contact Certiphi’s IT: Mike Cini or Ed Olinik at 800.803.7860 ext 2006.

 You can get your drug screen at any of the sites listed in the original email you received from Application Station.
 You can get your drug screen at any LabCorp facility, provided that the facility conducts drug screens (some do not).
 Additional sites are available through the Application Station website by clicking on the “myTools” tab and use the “myCollectionSites” module.
 Alternatively, you can contact Certiphi Screening at (800) 803-7859 for additional drug collection clinic locations.